 The Chase Sapphire Preferred® Cardis arguably the best travel credit card on the market today.
 It comes with a huge array of travel benefits including no foreign transaction fees, lost luggage insurance, and trip interruption / trip cancellation insurance as standard.
 Also, you earn Chase Ultimate Rewards points for spending on your card.
-With a $95 annual fee waived for the first year, the Chase Sapphire Preferred® Card is almost a must-have card.
+With a $95 annual fee, the Chase Sapphire Preferred® Card is almost a must-have card.
 Welcome our Chase Sapphire review.

 |Key Feature Of The Chase Sapphire Preferred Card|

 |cruise lines, travel agencies, discount travel sites, and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, and parking lots and garages.|

 That is a huge list and gives you plenty of options to pick up 2X per dollar on your travel-related spending.

 - 60,000 points welcome bonus after spending $4,000 in the first three months of membership

 - 2X points on travel